Feđa Dudić: Early career

 After retiring, Dudić became an assistant manager at Travnik in 2016, where he stayed until June 2017.

 GOŠK Gabela

 On 27 November 2017, Dudić was named new manager of the club that he played in before, GOŠK Gabela, after manager Slaven Musa resigned.
 With GOŠK, he finished 7th in the 2017–18 Bosnian Premier League season.

-In the 2018–19 season, GOŠK started of well under the guidance of Dudić, but after a series of poor results, which culminated with a 0–0 draw against Čelik Zenica, on 26 September 2018, Dudić resigned from the position of manager of GOŠK, after almost a year of him being the manager.
+In the 2018–19 season, GOŠK started off well under the guidance of Dudić, but after a series of poor results, which culminated with a 0–0 draw against Čelik Zenica, on 26 September 2018, Dudić resigned from the position of manager of GOŠK, after almost a year of him being the manager.

 Velež Mostar

 2019–20 season

 On 5 August 2019, Dudić became the new manager of Velež Mostar.
 In his first match as the club's manager, Velež tied 0–0 against Sloboda Tuzla away on 10 August 2019, winning their first point in the 2019–20 league season.
 His first win with Velež came on 17 August 2019, in a 1–0 home league win against Široki Brijeg.
 Dudić's first loss as Velež manager was a 2–1 away league loss against Sarajevo on 24 August 2019.

 In his first ever Mostar derby, Dudić's Velež beat fierce city rivals Zrinjski Mostar 1–0 at home in a league match on 19 October 2019, marking that Velež's first Mostar derby win in over 5 years.
 He was also praised by Velež fans for his team's 0–2 away league win against Željezničar on 7 December 2019.
 Dudić's next big result came on 8 March 2020, when Velež beat Borac Banja Luka 2–1 at home in another league match.